maersk-recruitment-tasks/01-fullstack-vendor-onboarding/README.md

       "partner_type": "Supplier"
     }

-## Requirements
+## Existing Implementation

-### Frontend

-- Use a modern JavaScript framework: **Vue (Preferred)**, **React**, **Svelte**, etc.
-- Clean, usable  UI design
-- Responsive layout is a plus

-### Backend

-- Expose 1–2 API endpoints to:
-  - Register a new vendor
-  - Retrieve the list of vendors
-- Use simple data persistence:
-  - In-memory storage or **SQLite**
-- Supported languages/frameworks:
+The repository contains:
+- A Vue.js frontend application
+- Two backend implementations (choose one):
-  - **Java (Spring Boot) - Preferred**
+  - Java (Spring Boot)
-  - **Kotlin**
+  - Node.js (TypeScript)
-  - **Node.js (Express, Nest.js)**
-  - **Python (FastAPI, Flask)**
-  - **Go (Gin, Fiber)**

-We prefer **Vue** on the frontend and **Java Spring Boot** on the backend because that is what we use on a daily basis, but feel free to use whatever framework best demonstrates your strengths.
+## Your Tasks

+### 1. Feature Enhancement
+- Implement the delete functionality to allow users to remove vendor entries from the system
+- Update both frontend and your chosen backend to support this feature

-### Packaging & Deployment
+### 2. Containerization & Deployment
+Choose one of the following deployment approaches:

+#### Option A: Docker Compose
-- Containerize both frontend and backend using **Docker**
+- Containerize your chosen backend using Docker
-- Use **Docker Compose** to define and run the full system locally
+- Create a Docker Compose configuration to run the entire system (frontend + backend)
-- Include clear instructions or a script to:
-  - Build and start the app
+- Include clear instructions to build and start the application

----

-## Optional frontend enhancements

-- Add basic **form validation** on the frontend
-- Include lightweight **authentication** (e.g., token-based or basic auth)

----

-## Optional backend enchancements: Kubernetes / Minikube Deployment

-Showcase your DevOps knowledge by instead of using docker comppose, you can adapt the project for Kubernetes:
+#### Option B: Kubernetes/Minikube Deployment

-- Create Kubernetes manifests (YAML files) for both frontend and backend
+- Create Kubernetes manifests (YAML files) for both frontend and your chosen backend
 - Ensure services can discover and communicate (e.g., using `ClusterIP`)
 - Use **Minikube** to test locally

-Provide documentation or a script to:
+- Provide documentation or a script to:

-- Build and push Docker images to Minikube’s Docker daemon
+  - Build and push Docker images to Minikube's Docker daemon
   - Apply Kubernetes configs to start the app

 ---

+## Available Backends
+You may choose which backend implementation to work with:

+### Java (Spring Boot)
+- Located in the `backend-java` directory
+- Uses H2 in-memory database
+- Includes basic CRUD operations (except delete)

+### Node.js (TypeScript)
+- Located in the `backend-node` directory
+- Uses SQLite in-memory database
+- Includes basic CRUD operations (except delete)

+---

 ## Evaluation Criteria

 - **Code clarity & organisation** – Is the code readable, modular, testable and well-structured?
-- **Full-stack ownership** – Can you deliver a cohesive, working system?
+- **Full-stack ownership** – Can you deliver a cohesive, working system with the required enhancements?
 - **Pragmatism** – Did you make thoughtful decisions and sensible trade-offs?
 - **DevOps awareness** – Is the system easy to build, run, and maintain?
-- **(Bonus)** Kubernetes deployment shows platform-level thinking and maturity
+- Your approach to integrating the delete functionality into both frontend and backend
+- Quality of your containerization and deployment solution

 ---

 ## Submission Instructions

 1. **Fork** this repository into your own GitHub account.
-2. Complete the assignment in your fork.
+2. Complete the assigned tasks in your fork.
-3. Make sure your repo includes setup instructions and a `README.md`.
+3. Make sure your repo includes setup instructions and an updated `README.md`.
 4. Share the link to your repository with us as part of your application.

 ---

-We’re excited to see how you approach the task — feel free to get creative, make reasonable trade-offs, and show us how you think as an engineer.
+We're excited to see how you approach these tasks — feel free to get creative, make reasonable trade-offs, and show us how you think as an engineer.
+We're particularly interested in your understanding of full-stack development and DevOps practices.